State-mandated PFML

 • SDI: Eligible employees who are unable to do their usual work for at least eight (8) consecutive days due to any non-work-related illness, injury or pregnancy.

-• PFL: Eligible employees who take time off for a family member’s qualifying military exigency or to care for a seriously ill child, spouse, parent, parent-in-law, grandparent, grandchild, sibling or domestic partner.
-Benefits are also available to bond with a new child entering an employee’s life by birth, adoption or foster care placement.
+• PFL: Eligible employees can take leave for a family member’s qualifying military exigency; to care for a seriously ill child, spouse, parent, parent-in-law, grandparent, grandchild, sibling, or domestic partner; or to bond with a new child entering an employee’s life by birth, adoption, or foster care placement.

 Benefit duration: